intechstudio/grid-documentation/docs/guides/changelog/editor_changelog.md

 ## Grid Editor version 1.2.45

-This new version of Grid Editor arrives with a new Action, called a Loop and another round of fixes and reworks of basic underlying systems.
+This new version of Grid Editor arrives with a new Action called Loop and another round of fixes and reworks of basic underlying systems.

 The Loop Action can be used to repeat an Action or multiple Actions in just a single Event.
 You can set the number of repetitions or even add your own rules for counting down repeats.
 This block gives you the control over the underlying `for` loop from the Lua library.